GRIT: a package for structure-preserving simulations of gravitationally interacting rigid-bodies: Rigid Body Simulation: Algorithms

 \subsection{Adding Non-Conservative Forces}

 Non-conservative forces such as tidal forces and post Newtonian corrections are incorporated in the package.
-As the implemented schemes are based on symmetric splitting and composition, the corresponding non-conservative momentum update is inserted in the middle of the composition.
+As the implemented schemes are based on symmetric splitting and composition the corresponding non-conservative momentum update is inserted in the middle of the composition.
+This is similar to how dissipative forces were added in \texttt{REBOUNDx} \citep{Tamayo20}.